The H.E.S.S. transients follow-up system: Introduction

-In this work, we present the transients follow-up system of the H.E.S.S. experiment, an IACT system situated in Namibia, probing the very-high-energy (VHE, 30 GeV to 100 TeV) sky.
+In this work, we present the transients follow-up system of the H.E.S.S. experiment, an IACT system situated in Namibia, probing the very-high-energy (VHE, 30\,GeV to 100\,TeV) gamma-ray sky.
 The overall concept, design and main building blocks of the system will be presented in section~\ref{sec:system_properties}.
-The Target of Opportunity (ToO) alert system, the Data Acquisition and Central Control (DAQ) ToO system, and the RTA are presented in sections \ref{sec:transients_handling}, \ref{sec:daq} and \ref{sec:RTA}, respectively.
-The interplay of the different components and application to exemplary science cases will be discussed in section~\ref{sec:system_interplay}.
-A summary, conclusions as well as an outlook will be given in section~\ref{sec:summary}.
+The ToO alert system, the Data Acquisition and Central Control (DAQ) ToO system, and the RTA are presented in sections \ref{sec:transients_handling}, \ref{sec:daq} and \ref{sec:RTA}, respectively.
+The interplay of the different components and application to science cases will be discussed in section~\ref{sec:realworld}.
+A summary and outlook will be given in section~\ref{sec:summary}.